How to discuss Palm Beach Central High School allegations with your children

-WELLINGTON, Fla. — The arrests of several high-ranking officials at Palm Beach Central High School has many parents wondering what is the best way to talk about the news with their children.
+WELLINGTON, Fla. — The arrests of several high-ranking officials at Palm Beach Central High School have many parents wondering what is the best way to talk about the news with their children.

 "It's really hard," Lauren Perez said.
 "It's really hard."